Last Updated on

 For under $500, you can have true Gen 1 NV from a device that is not only set up for goggle use but can also be mounted to weapons or used as a monocular.
 Scan the area with your monocular goggles and find your target.
 Detach the goggles and mount it to the rail with your red dot for precision night vision aiming.
 It’s a hunter’s complete NV setup.
 Now that’s money well spent right there.

-Best Cheap Night Vision Goggles: Sightmark Ghost Hunter 1X24 NVG Kit Review
+9. Best Cheap: Sightmark Ghost Hunter 1X24 NVG Kit Review

 The Ghost Hunter 1×24 is a monocular, and with the included goggle kit, it’s your entry-level get-up into the world of hands-free night-vision.